torqueforge/rentpath-2015-april/outline.md

 *Say:*

-- Don't type along; you'll each do this tomorrow morn.
+- Don't type along; you'll each do this tomorrow morning.
 - If you feel the urge to jump vertically, don't stray from the path, just write your issue down.
 Make a TODO list.
 You can go back to it.

 As they mob this: